nandorojo/expo-next-react-navigation/README.md

 Also, navigation patterns on mobile can be different than web.

-For instance, imagine you have a tab navigator, and one tab has a nested stack navigator with an inbox screen and a chat room screen.
-If you navigate from a notifications tab to this tab, and a chat room is already open, you probably want that chat room to stay open on mobile.
-Only if you press the tab button a second time will it pop back to the inbox screen.
+For instance, imagine you have a tab navigator.
+Say the first tab has a nested stack navigator with an inbox screen and a chat room screen.
+If you navigate from a notifications tab to this tab, and a chat room screen was already open, you probably want that chat room to stay open on mobile.
+Only if you press the tab button a second time should it pop back to the inbox screen.

 This may not be the case on `web`.
 Web navigation patterns on web may lead you to want to open the inbox directly, instead of the open chat screen.
 This example could look something like this: